heterorefactor/heterorefactor/experiments/Recursive/README.md

 exit
 ```

-Alternatively, you can use `commons/impl.tcl`:
+Alternatively, you can use `commons/impl.tcl`.
+This is the target `implement`
+in the Makefile.

 ```bash
 cp [kernel]/refactored/kernel_device_[size].cpp \